dirakx1/MoneyOnTangle/iotacore/README.md

 ### Next steps

-* Take a look at [apicore](/apicore/README.md), to interact with your bank or finantial institution services.
+* Take a look at [apicore](/apicore/README.md), to interact with your bank or finantial provider services.